Institutional Research and Assessment Advisory Committee

 We meet on the second Wednesday of each block.
 All meetings are held 11:30 a.m. - 12:30 p.m. in 310 Cole Library.

-For the 2015-16 academic year, the Committee will focus on working with the Writing Program Committee to disseminate data from the writing assessment.
-In addition, the Committee will plan for collection of critical thinking data (using CAAP) in Block 5 of 2015-16.
+For the 2016-17 academic year, the Committee will focus on disseminating data from the critical thinking assessment.
+In addition, the Committee will plan for collection of data around intercultural literacy and civic and ethical behavior.
 Finally, the Committee will continue to plan how to adjust the assessment cycle for the new Educational Priorities.
 The Committee will also plan for a quantitative reasoning assessment.

 - Conducted writing assessment (summer 2015 with fall 2015 dissemination)